-In May 2006 the stockholders approved the 2006 Equity Incentive Compensation Plan (the "2006 Equity Plan") to authorize the issuance of restricted stock, RSUs, nonqualified stock options, incentive stock options, stock appreciation rights, and stock-based awards to key employees, consultants, and members of the Board of Directors of St. Mary or any affiliate of St. Mary.
-The 2006 Equity Plan serves as the successor to the St. Mary Land & Exploration Company Stock Option Plan, the St. Mary Land & Exploration Company Incentive Stock Option Plan, the St. Mary Land & Exploration Company Restricted Stock Plan, and the St. Mary Land & Exploration Company Non-Employee Director Stock Compensation Plan (collectively referred to as the "Predecessor Plans").
+In May 2006 the stockholders approved the 2006 Equity Incentive Compensation Plan (the "2006 Equity Plan") to authorize the issuance of restricted stock, RSUs, non-qualified stock options, incentive stock options, stock appreciation rights, and stock-based awards to key employees, consultants, and members of the Board of Directors of St. Mary or any affiliate of St. Mary.
+The 2006 Equity Plan serves as the successor to the St. Mary Land & Exploration Company Stock Option Plan, the St. Mary Land & Exploration Company Incentive Stock Option Plan, the St. Mary Land & Exploration Company Ron-Employee Director Stock Compensation Plan (collectively referred to as the "Predecessor Plans").
 All grants of equity are now made out of the 2006 Equity Plan, and no further grants will be made under the Predecessor Plans.
 Each outstanding award under a Predecessor Plan prior to the effective date of the 2006 Equity Plan continues to be governed solely by the terms and conditions of the instruments evidencing such grants or issuances.